nodemailer/wildduck/README.md

 Wild Duck does not plan to be the most feature-rich IMAP client in the world.
 Most IMAP extensions are useless because there aren't too many clients that are able to benefit from these extensions.
 There are a few extensions though that would make sense to be added to Wild Duck

-1. The IMAP COMPRESS Extension (RFC4978)
-2. IMAP4 non-synchronizing literals, LITERAL- (RFC7888).
+1. IMAP4 non-synchronizing literals, LITERAL- (RFC7888).
 Synchronized literals are needed for APPEND to check mailbox quota, small values could go with the non-synchronizing version.
-3. LIST-STATUS (RFC5819)
+2. LIST-STATUS (RFC5819)
-4. _What else?_ (definitely not NOTIFY nor QRESYNC)
+3. _What else?_ (definitely not NOTIFY nor QRESYNC)

 ## Testing